vinlin24/csm151b-ca1/report.md

 > **What is the total number of cycles for running "all" trace (ZERO instruction included)?**

-Since we're assuming a single-cycle processor design, the number of cycles to run the trace is simply equal to the number of assembly instructions provided in `23all.s`, which is 14.
-Adding one for the ZERO instruction (the program termination condition) gives us **15 total cycles**.
+Since we're assuming a single-cycle processor design, the number of cycles to run the trace is simply equal to the number of assembly instructions executed.
+Tracing through the assembly in `23all.s`, we get 12 lines of executed instructions (less than the total 14 because there are jumps that skip over some lines).
+This can be verified by stepping through the code line-by-line with [an online RISC-V interpreter](https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/).
+Adding one for the ZERO instruction (the program termination condition) gives us **13 total cycles**.

 > **How many r-type instructions does this program ("all") have?**